akshatamohanty/akshatamohanty.github.io/startup-toolkit/_posts/2021-07-20-deploy-an-ethereum-contract-with-remix.md

 ---
-title: "Smart Contract-ready in 60 minutes."
+title: "Be Smart Contract-ready in 60 minutes."
 description: "Smart contracts are code running on shared computing. "
 date: 2021-07-20
 layout: posts/default